Code-m1ner/MLS4-easyapp/README.md

 - Allow users to create and edit a personal profile
 - Responsive design
 - Contact form
-- Ability to create  an order/product
+- Ability to create  a product
-- Ability to update an order/product
+- Ability to update a product
-- Ability to cancel an order/product
+- Ability to delete a product

 ### Phase 2
 - avoid users uploading/adding products